philsherry/govuk-cypress/README.md

 A demonstration of how to use the [Cypress](https://www.cypress.io/) framework to test GOV.UK & HMRC components and patterns.

 Install instructions are further down.
+Read about it first.

 ## What this is not

 This is **not** a replacement for the tests that come with the GOV.UK Prototype Kit—far, *far* from it.

+This is **not** something that you will have to install into your service to see results.

 ## What this is

-This is an educational project to promote better accessibility knowledge when using these components in your daily job.
+This is an **educational project** to promote better accessibility knowledge when using these components in your daily job.

+This repository includes working examples of Cypress tests based on components that you are familiar with.
+You can use these as a starter to get writing even more for your own services.

 ### The primary aim